devsecopsbiz/cookbook/README.md

 ## Review WhiteSource Bolt task configurations on Build

-*WhiteSource Bolt for Azure DevOps* is a FREE extension, which scans all your projects and detects open source components, their license and known vulnerabilities.
+*WhiteSource Bolt for Azure DevOps* is a free extension, which scans all your projects and detects open source components, their license and known vulnerabilities.

 It covers over 200 programming languages support and continuous tracking of multiple open source vulnerabilities databases like the NVD, security advisories, peer-reviewed vulnerability databases, and popular open source projects issue trackers.